logicshift-ai/logicshift-website/content/english/_index.md

 features:
   - title: "Why Odoo for Small and Medium Businesses"
-    image: "/images/Odoo.png"
+    image: "/images/whyodoo.png"
-    content: "Odoo provides a customizable solution to meet all your operational needs — and it grows with your business.
-It's the perfect blend of power, affordability, and flexibility for small and mid-sized businesses looking to modernize their operations."
+    content: "Odoo is the all-in-one ERP platform that simplifies operations, reduces costs, and scales with your growth."
     bulletpoints:
-      - "**Comprehensive**: Enterprise-level apps for Sales, Operations, Finance, Marketing, Ecommerce, and more — all in one place."
+      - "**Comprehensive**: Manage Sales, Finance, Marketing, and more in one place."
-      - "**Affordable**: Get the features of leading ERP platforms at a fraction of the cost."
-      - "**Scalable**: Easily add users and modules as your business expands."
-      - "**Customizable**: As open-source software, Odoo can be tailored to match your exact processes."
-      - "**Integrated**: Centralized data eliminates silos and errors across departments."
-      - "**Accessible**: Intuitive UI and mobile-friendly — work from anywhere, anytime."
+      - "**Affordable & Scalable**: Pay less, grow more — add users or features anytime."
+      - "**Customizable & Integrated**: Tailored to your workflow, with centralized data."
     button:
-      enable: True
+      enable: true
       label: "Learn More"
       link: ""

-  - title: "Business Software Solutions That Empower Growth"
+  - title: "Smart Business Solutions Built with Odoo"
-    image: "/images/Odoo.png"
+    image: "/images/smb.png"
-    content: "Take full control of your business operations with powerful, web-based Odoo applications.
-At LogicShift, we deliver customized ERP solutions that streamline everything from sales and marketing to inventory and team collaboration — all in one integrated platform."
+    content: "From sales to finance to operations — LogicShift helps you run smarter with Odoo’s modern, web-based tools."
     bulletpoints:
-      - "Automate daily tasks to save time and reduce manual work."
+      - "Automate tasks and reduce manual work."
-      - "Easily manage sales, inventory, and finances in one place."
-      - "Use smart dashboards to make better business decisions."
+      - "Make better decisions with smart dashboards."
-      - "Build an online store and manage it alongside physical sales with POS soutions."
+      - "Sell online or offline with integrated POS and ecommerce."
-      - "Collaborate with your team and track projects effortlessly."
-      - "Start simple and scale with more tools as your business grows."
     button:
-      enable: True
+      enable: true
       label: "Explore Solutions"
       link: ""

-  - title: "The Top Reasons to Choose LogicShift for Your Odoo Project"
+  - title: "Why Choose LogicShift as Your Odoo Partner"
-    image: "/images/Odoo.png"
+    image: "/images/whyus.png"
-    content: "At LogicShift, we specialize in delivering tailored Odoo solutions that streamline operations, boost productivity, and scale with your business needs.
-Whether you're just getting started or need complex customization, we're your trusted Odoo partner."
+    content: "We help small businesses thrive with expert Odoo implementation, custom development, and ongoing support."
     bulletpoints:
+      - "Fast, reliable, and tailored implementations."
-      - "Expert team with deep knowledge of Odoo modules and business workflows."
+      - "Deep understanding of Odoo and SMB needs."
-      - "Fast, reliable implementations customized for your industry."
-      - "End-to-end support: from planning and development to deployment and training."
+      - "Full support — from planning to post-launch training."
-      - "Seamless integration with third-party tools, APIs, and legacy systems."
-      - "Scalable and future-proof solutions built for long-term success."
     button:
-      enable: True
+      enable: true
       label: "Our Process"
       link: ""

 ---